 Signal alert other road users, including pedestrians, of your intended actions.
 You should give clear signals plenty of time in advance, after establishing that it is not misleading to do so.
 Signal before changing direction, stopping or moving off.
 It is important to check whether they are switched off after use.
 Do not signal too early as you may risk confusing other drivers of your desired actions.

-Do not park or let your vehicle stand by where parking is prohibited.
+Do not park or let your vehicle standby where parking is prohibited.
 Allow space for large vehicles to be able to pass by.
 Do not park partially or wholly on a pavement unless there are signs that permit it.
 Parking on the pavement can obstruct and inconvenience pedestrians, people with prams, wheelchairs and the visually impaired.
-Only park in the correct boxes indicated never in the yellow lines or in parking reserved for blue badge holders or residents.
-When parking check and indicate before hand, to show other drivers your desired manoeuvres.
+Park only in the correct boxes indicated never in the yellow lines or in parking reserved for blue badge holders or residents.
+When parking, check your surroundings and indicate beforehand, to show other drivers your desired manoeuvres.

 Horns give notice of your presence or approach but do not give you any special rights.
 Honk only in cases of emergency, please respect the silence in the roads.
 Do not use your horn as a symbol of aggression as it defeats the purpose.

 Seat Belt Safety

 Seat belt use is the most effective way to save lives and reduce injuries in crashes.It helps to keep you safe and secure inside your vehicle.
 Seat belts are also the best defence against impaired, aggressive, and distracted drivers.
 It is essential to always buckle up in the front and rear seats of any vehicle.